gjoyce42/Technical_Writing/Data_Analysis.md

 * It is web based, so you don't need a powerful computer to run the software
 * Multiple users can access and edit a file at the same time
 * All files are automatically saved to the cloud so you can always get to them and you never lose your work
-* You can link your data to tables in Google Docs so changes are automatically updated
+* You can link your data to tables in Google Docs so you can make changes to the Sheet and update the Doc as needed
 * Google Sheets helps you along the way by suggesting equations and showing you how to enter variables ​
 ## Lesson Steps/Components [as many as needed]